-- 1. Only code that contains type annotations or uses annotated methods will be type-checked. - 2.
-Where code to be type-checked refers to unannotated code, static types and type inference will be used to infer as much type information as is practical.
+- (1) Only code that contains type annotations or uses annotated methods will be type-checked. - (2) Where code to be type-checked refers to unannotated code, static types and type inference will be used.

 The combination of these two principles makes it possible to deal well with a mix of typed and untyped code.